topcoder-platform/tcc-cronos/online_review_login/trunk/test_files/demoapp.war/README.txt

 logging_wrapper.jar
 security_manager.jar
 typesafe_enum.jar
+tcsUtil.jar
+configuration_api.jar
+simple_cache.jar

-tcsUtil.jar        --NOTE: This component isn't downloadable.
+       --NOTE: This component isn't downloadable.
 It is extracted from security_manager.ear.
                            You can also find it in test_files/ directory.